ugeneunipro/docs/content/sanger-reads-editor/working-with-chromatogram/editing-sanger-reads/inserting-character.md

 weight: 100
 ---

-# Inserting Character
+# Inserting a Character

-To insert a nucleotide into a read in the _Sanger Reads Editor_, select a nucleotide or a gap in the corresponding location in the _Chromatogram Area_ and switch to the editing mode by pressing _Shift+I_, selecting _Edit_–>_Insert character/gap_ in the context menu, or selecting _Actions->Edit->Insert character/gap_ in the main menu.
-While the cursor is blinking, press a character on the keyboard that you want to insert.
-After that the editing mode is switched off.
+To insert a nucleotide into a read in the _Sanger Reads Editor_, select a nucleotide or a gap at the desired location in the _Chromatogram Area_.
+Switch to editing mode by pressing _Shift+I_, choosing _Edit_ -> _Insert character/gap_ in the context menu, or selecting _Actions -> Edit -> Insert character/gap_ in the main menu.
+Once the cursor is blinking, type the character you wish to insert.
+Afterward, the editing mode will be turned off.

-Note that if you press the '-' character on the keyboard while being in the editing mode, a gap is inserted.
-The other way to insert a gap is by pressing _Space_, see the [Inserting Gap](inserting-gap) chapter.
+Note that if you press the '-' key on the keyboard while in editing mode, a gap will be inserted.
+Another way to insert a gap is by pressing _Space_, as explained in the [Inserting Gap](inserting-gap) chapter.

 You can always cancel the changes by pressing _Ctrl+Z_.